Cognia-Security/shopizer/README.md

 Push your changes to Shopizer
 -------------------

-Please open a PR (pull request) in order to have your changes merged to the upstream
+Please open a PR (pull request) in order to have your changes merged to the upstream.